 Register to get access to free programming courses with interactive exercises

 Today, there are many ways to create three dimensions on the page, but CSS allows you to do it natively, i.e., without using third-party plug-ins.
-In the remaining lessons in this course, we'll look at everything related to transformations in three-dimensional space.
-From creating elements to distorting them.
+In the remaining lessons in this course, we will look at everything related to transformations in three-dimensional space — from creating elements to distorting them.

 How is a 2D object different from a 3D object?
-Scientifically speaking, there's a new axis of coordinates.
+Scientifically speaking, there is a new axis of coordinates.
 In the previous lessons, we did transformations on only two axes: x and y.
-In 3D space, an additional z-axis appears, which allows us to add depth to an object.
+In 3D space, an additional z-axis appears, which allows us to add depth to an object:

 Coordinates x, y, z

-In the second part of the course, we'll learn how to work with the z-axis, and we'll introduce the concept of perspective, i.e., the distance between the screen and the location of the element “behind the screen” along the z-axis.
-Perspective is what the brain relies on to see whether an object is three dimensions.
+In the second part of the course, we will learn how to work with the z-axis.
+We will introduce the concept of perspective — the distance between the screen and the element location along the z-axis.
+Our brain relies on perspective to determine whether an object has three dimensions.

 Perspective